kalki7/Computer-Networks/ARP with IP,MAC Generation/readme.md

 ## run clientt.java
   This will initiate the client with respective IP and MAC Addresses from ip.txt and mac.txt and transfer the used addresses to ip_used.txt and mac_used.txt

-Now the server will be prompted with the client's IP address for a connection.
+Now the server will check whether the client's IP is in the ip_used file which implies that it belongs to the network or not.
+The server will also be prompted with the client's IP address for a connection.
 After which the server and client will be able to communicate.

 Use CTRL+C to terminate connection
 For further clarification.
 Don't contact me.
 Please.
 Do.
 Not.